Jupyter Notebooks in VS Code

 Data Viewer

-For additional information about your variables, you can also double-click on a row or use the Show variable in data viewer button next to the variable for a more detailed view of a variable in the Data Viewer.
+For additional information about your variables, you can also double-click a row or use the Show variable in data viewer button next to the variable for a more detailed view of a variable in the Data Viewer.

 Filtering rows